elusivecodes/FrostDateTime/README.md

 - Constructor-based parsing throws on invalid strings or unsupported time zones.
 - `fromFormat()` rejects trailing characters and marks impossible parsed dates as `isValid === false`.
 - `fromISOString()` parses the RFC 3339 / ISO-style shape used by `toISOString()`.
+- `toISOString()` always returns a UTC string regardless of the instance time zone.
 - `toJSON()` returns the same value as `toISOString()` for valid dates and `null` for invalid dates.
 - `withTimeZone()` keeps the same instant and changes representation.
 - `withTimeZoneOffset()` returns a fixed-offset view of the same instant.